RogerHuangPKX/RogerHuangPKX.github.io/_pages/about.md

   - /about.html
 ---

-Jinze Huang, a Senior Student in China Agricultural University, majors in Computer Science, College of Information and Eletronic Engineering.
+Jinze Huang, a Senior Student in China Agricultural University, majors in Computer Science, College of Information and Electrical Engineering.
 Since 7 years old, I showed stong interests in Computer, I bought newspaper called "The Computer Newspaper" to keep track of the computer.
 In 2010, my mom brought me a computer with GT 9800.
 I usually disassembled and assembled my PC during my breaking time.
 After The National College Entrance Examination, I chose Computer Science without any hesitation.
 Whenever I sit in front of the computer, as long as I write code, I will feel energized and full of motivation to learn more.

 Research Area
 ======